A whole host of new features have been added for 22. Which features do these include? We've got everything you need to know right here!

 Historical content is nothing new for the MotoGP series.
 Milestone have been sure to include historical circuits, riders and bikes in previous MotoGP games, but 22 takes it to another level.

 MotoGP fans will agree that the 2009 season is one of the best in recent memory.
-Thanks to the magic of video games, players will be able to relive the '09 campaign in MotoGP 22.
-Whether the whole season will be included isn't clear, nor whether you'll be able to play as any rider from 13 years ago.
+Thanks to the magic of video games, players are able to relive the '09 campaign in MotoGP 22.

-NINE will also feature a 50-minute documentary made by Mark Neale, which will cover the highlights of an amazing year of grand prix motorcycle racing.
+Nine features a 50-minute documentary made by Mark Neale, which will cover the highlights of an amazing year of grand prix motorcycle racing.
 That video breaks up the incredible action that you can enjoy at every race from 2009.

 Easier for beginners

 The accessibility of MotoGP games in the past hasn't been the best, as it has one of the steepest learning curves of any racing game.
 Milestone have addressed this issue for MotoGP 22, by introducing a new rider academy and tutorials.

 The Revised Tutorials are a series of short gameplay sessions with custom rules.
 These help new players understand the basics of the game and feel confident on the bike.

 The MotoGP Academy teaches players how to improve and perfect their riding style to be faster on every track.
 Challenges focus on everything from electronics, to tyre consumption, and brakes.

 To help newbies find their feet with the difficulty system too, a new adaptive difficulty mechanic will help players through in-game pop-up messages.
 These will suggest how to change and modify the difficulty level based on their skills.